Police respond after possible self-inflicted shot near White House, Secret Service says

 Law enforcement responded to reports of shots fired near the White House north fence line early Saturday afternoon.

-The U.S. Secret Service tweeted personnel were responding and a person "allegedly suffered a self-inflicted gun shot wound along the north fence line" of the White House.
+The U.S. Secret Service tweeted personnel responded and a person "allegedly suffered a self-inflicted gun shot wound along the north fence line" of the White House.
 No other injuries were reported.

 Fox News' John Roberts reported medical personnel are responding to the incident.
 The person involved in the incident was not immediately identified and his condition was unknown.